frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/asset/asset-movement.md

 ## 2. How to create an Asset Movement
 1. Go to the Asset Movement list, click on New.
-1. Select the Purpose.
+1. Select the Purpose from 'Issue', 'Receipt', or 'Transfer'.
 Mandatory fields will be changed based on purpose.
 1. Select a date.
 1. Select Assets you want to move.
 Currenct Location / Custodian will be automatically fetched.
 1. Select Reference Document Type (Optional)